LibusoftCicom/lc-datepicker/README.md

 - LC DatePicker is an Angular component that generates a datepicker calendar on your input element
 - Compatible with Angular up to v16.0.0
-- Only dependencies are RxJS, MomentJS and Font Awesome
+- Only dependencies are RxJS and Font Awesome
 - Customizable date format and language
 - Can be configured as time, date-time, date, month or year picker